-Under the guidance of Audrey as Chair, 2022 was a successful year with MFI disbursing a total of just over €6m in new loans and supporting ever increasing numbers of businesses and jobs across Ireland
+2023 was a successful year with MFI disbursing a total of just over €6m in new loans and supporting ever growing numbers of businesses and jobs.

 MFI continues to support economic and job growth throughout Ireland by providing loans up to €25,000 for up to 5 years to microenterprises who experience challenges in accessing bank credit.
+Over 70% of our applications and loan advances were to businesses outside of Dublin.